World Arthritis Day - October 12

 History

-• The most common causes of arthritis are injuries, abnormal metabolism, genetic predisposition, infections, and problems with the immune system.
+• Common causes of arthritis include injuries, abnormal metabolism, genetics, infections, and immune system disorders.

 World Arthritis Day is observed on October 12 each year.